cosmos/developer-portal/hands-on-exercise/1-native/4-add-message.md

 ---

-Just like you did in the [previous section](./1-preparation.md), you re-initialize and start it.
-You need to re-initialize because your genesis has changed once again.
+Just like you did in the [previous section](./1-preparation.md), re-initialize and start it.
+You need to re-initialize because your genesis has changed once again:

 ```sh
 $ make init
 $ minid start
 ```

-Now you create a game from another shell.
+Now create a game from another shell.
 First list `alice` and `bob`'s addresses as created by `make init`:

 ```sh
 $ minid keys list --keyring-backend test